Approaching truth telling, recovery and healing through the arts

 Meet the taxi driver going back to his childhood for the chance to perform with the Royal Ballet

-Paul Morewood is one of a group of Brisbaneamateur dancers taking part in We All Dance, a workshop series facilitated by the Queensland Performing Arts Centre (QPAC) to coincide with The Royal Ballet's visit to Australia.
+Paul Morewood joined a group of Brisbane amateur dancers who took part in We All Dance, a workshop series facilitated by the Queensland Performing Arts Centre (QPAC) in May 2017.

 Wolston Park and Forgotten/Now Remembered Australians: Portraits

-Award winning artist Anne Wallace has remembered many of the women who were at the 2010 apology through art, chiefly her Wolston Park and forgotten/Now remembered Australians portrait series.
+Award winning artist Anne Wallace remembered many of the women who were at the 2010 Apology through art, chiefly her Wolston Park and forgotten/Now remembered Australians portrait series.

-New package to help improve aged care for care leavers launched
+New package to help improve aged care for survivors of institutional child abuse launched in December 2016

-Forgotten Australians, Former Child Migrants, Stolen Generations and their families will benefit from an aged care resource package launched today.
+People who experienced childhood abuse in an institutional setting including out-of-home care and their families will benefit from an aged care resource package launched in 2016.

-This music video is dedicated to the more than 500,000 children who were 'raised' in institutional care in Australia during the 20th century and who suffered unthinkable abuse in these places best described as "hell-holes".
-Written by Jay Turner, Michael J. Davis & Catherine Mundy
+Music video dedicated to the more than 500,000 children who were 'raised' in institutional care in Australia during the 20th century and who suffered unthinkable abuse in these places.

 Issues Paper 11